SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 This paper takes a threshold-based approach to detecting dataset members.
 It works by highlighting the k most unlikely tokens in any text.

 > We introduce a new detection method MIN-K% PROB based on a simple hypothesis: an unseen example is likely to contain a few outlier words with low probabilities under the LLM, while a seen example is less likely to have words with such low probabilities.
 MIN-K% PROB can be applied without any knowledge about the pretraining corpus or any additional training, departing from previous detection methods that require training a reference model on data that is similar to the pretraining data.
-## Expirements with ensemble models

 ## Notes on Results
 - At this point in testing only one model was used, results may differ on bigger models, more testing needs to be done.
-- We didnt yet have a chance to test all methods
+- We didnt yet have a chance to test all methods, specificly the DE-COP method looks very promising but requires a lot of compute.

+##  Appendix
+### Expirements with ensemble models